jesusoyer/Professional-README-Generator/README.md

 [License](#license)

 ## Installation
-ajja
+idk

 ## Usage
-ajja
+idk

 ## Credits
-jaja
+bexi
-jaj
+bootstrap
 ## License
-This appilication is covered by the Apache 2.0 license.
+This appilication is covered by the The Hippocratic License 2.1 license.

 ## Questions